DASH: Dynamic Audio-Driven Semantic Chunking for Efficient Omnimodal Token Compression: Experiments

 \subsection{Efficiency Analysis}

 \cref{tab:efficiency} reports inference efficiency on WorldSense.
 At 25\% retention, DASH achieves 3.5$\times$ prefill speedup on the 7B model and 3.8$\times$ on the 3B model, surpassing OmniZip at 35\% (3.4$\times$ and 3.3$\times$) on both scales.
 End-to-end latency is also reduced to 1.7$\times$ (7B) and 1.4$\times$ (3B), while maintaining competitive accuracy.
-These speedups translate directly to improved user experience: a 60-second video that previously required 10 seconds of prefill now completes in under 3 seconds.
 Critically, the overhead of boundary detection and tri-signal scoring is negligible ($<$40ms), as these operations involve only cosine similarity and element-wise computations on the already-extracted token embeddings.
 This confirms that structure-aware compression adds minimal computational cost while delivering substantial efficiency gains---a favorable trade-off for practical deployment.